-Baw Baw residents can place their garden waste (e.g. grass clippings, weeds, garden prunings, leaves, small logs) into 240 L green-lidded bins.
-Garden waste is collected fortnightly and taken to PineGro in Morwell, where it is processed into soil improvers and compost.
-Council also provides periodic free garden waste drop-offs at its transfer stations so householders can prepare for the fire season.
+Baw Baw residents can place their garden waste (e.g. grass clippings, weeds, garden prunings, leaves, small logs) into green-lidded5 240 L bins.
+Garden waste is collected fortnightly and taken to PineGro in Morwell for reprocessing, where it is processed into soil improvers and compost.
+Council also provides free garden waste drop-offs at all transfer stations so households can prepare for the fire season.